pixel-87/nfcV2/README.md

 ### Unique/Personal design:

 - To differentiate it from the video I want to add more to the home page, I want to add parallax scrolling, links on the home page as well that take you to different sections
-- add a home page button
+- add a top of page button
 - when toggling the menu, have it take up only part of the screen, and slides back when clicking something outside of it

+#### top of page button

+- have it appear when the user scrolls past a certain point, and disappear when scrolling back up

 ## Attempts: